joern-daudert/aam-bootcamp/create_traits/ex2.md

 ![Data Ingestion](./images/segment3.png)

 Don't worry about the other areas, keep the default settings for now.
 Each segment must be stored in the folder taxonomy which can be found at the right side of the segment details.
-Look for folder "Bootcamp" and create a subfolder within you companies folder by clicking at the "+" button.
+Look for folder "Bootcamp" and create a subfolder within you companies folder by clicking the "+" button.

 ![Data Ingestion](./images/segment4.png)